Hochopepper/SwordToShield/Character_Creation/Classes/Warlock.md

 ```

 ## Celestial
 The heavens reach out to grant you angelic powers.
+An angel, most likely a
+power, has sought you to do the bidding of the heavens on the prime material.

+### Pact Feature: Holy Affinity (level 1)
+Each time you rest you may choose 1 priest spell of your maximum spell level
+or lower to prepare and cast.
+In addition, When you deal necrotic or force
+damage, you may choose to deal radiant damage instead.

 ### Pact Feature: Angel's Grace (level 5)
-When you deal necrotic or force damage, you may choose to deal radiant damage
-instead.
+As an action on your turn you may expend 3 hit dice and form angelic wings,
+granting you a flying speed equal to your walking speed.
+Additionally, Radiant
+damage dealt by you ignores resistance and immunity.

+### Pact Boon: Heavenly Descent
+You learn a ritual to return one good hearted creature to life.
+Over the course
+of 8 hours you may perform a ritual to cast the Raise Dead spell.
+The total cost
+for the material components of this spell is 750 GP.

 ### Pact Spells
 You are granted additional spells by your patron at different levels, these